 Georgia sees its fair share of workplace-related injuries, similarly to any other state.
 In 2015, the rate of workplace injuries in Georgia was 2.7 out of every 100 workers while the national rate was 3.0 out of every 100.
 This data comes from the Bureau of Labor Statistics.

-There are many nuances of filing a personal injury claim.
+There are many nuances of filing a workers’ compensation.
 One concern many people have for good reason is the feeling of someone watching them.
 There are cases where various entities watch injured people carefully to see if the injuries are actually as bad as claimed.
 There are a number of ways other parties will accumulate this information, whether it is through surveillance footage or the person’s own social media account.

 Another party’s legal team